 Every time she had an accident, she was getting more and more upset that she had to change out of her beloved Baby Shark undies.
 After the third time of completely changing her clothes, it was nap time.

-The morning had been pretty disastrous, so I was a little worried for the afternoon.
-After her nap, something clicked and she did not have any accidents that afternoon.
+Since the morning was full of accidents, I was a little worried for the afternoon.
+I had to keep reminding myself that accidents were ‘learning experiences.’
+After her nap, something must have clicked because she did not have any accidents that afternoon.
 It was surprising and confusing for us, but we just went with it.
-My guess is that the discomfort of the accidents in the morning motivated her to stay dry.
+I can only guess that the discomfort of the accidents motivated her to stay dry.

 On Day 3 of our second attempt at potty training, my daughter went back to daycare.
 During our first attempt, potty training at daycare was a very bumpy road for us.

 Although the staff was very supportive, my 22-month-old daughter was still in the infant room at the time.
-They tried to switch her to the 2-year-old room and she did not like that transition at all.
-In that first attempt, we faced many regressions related to daycare before deciding that she was just not ready at all.
+They tried to transition her to the 2-year-old room so she could use the potty but she was very resistant to all of it.
+In that first attempt, we faced many regressions related to daycare before deciding she was just not ready at all.

 One month in

-Otherwise, she is peeing and pooping on the potty like a champ.
-She self-initiates most of the time.
+Otherwise, she is peeing and pooping on the potty like a champ at home.
+She self-initiates most of the time, which is Block 5.
 There are still times when I see her grabbing her crotch (*her pee sign*) and have to tell her to use the potty.

 Although we are doing excellent at home, daycare is still a struggle.
 She continues to use the potty at daycare, but still has accidents.
 I’m not sure why because she is completely accident-free at home.
 I’ve spoken to the director and she tells me that they are taking her to use the potty and she is using it.